 2.7 Team Members

-The GovCERT.HK team leader is Mr Tony WONG.
-The team is made up of IT security professionals from the Office of the Government Chief Information Officer (OGCIO).
+The GovCERT.HK team leader is the Chief Systems Manager (Cyber Security) of the Office of the Government Chief Information Officer (OGCIO).
+The team is made up of IT security professionals from OGCIO.

 2.8 Other Information